 What is on the exam?

 The CMAS exam has 60 questions and focuses on the fundamentals of mergers and acquisitions.
 This information is based on the book(s) you received when you registered for the program, rather than the candidate's experience.
 A set of sample exam questions is available to help you prepare.
-Starting January 1, 2020, candidates will receive our newest book, The Art of M&A, 5th Edition, which will replace the current four books provided.
+Starting January 1, 2020, candidates receive our newest book, The Art of M&A, 5th Edition, which replaced the previous four books provided.

 How much time will it take to complete the test?